Certified Short Course Calendar 2025

 • Critically assess international environmental and social governance (ESG) best practice and its relation to community engagement and social impact leadership.

-• Analyse the real-world social impacts linked to large project, both internally and externally, and develop appropriate recommendations and management responses.
+• Analyse the real-world social impacts linked to a large project, both internally and externally, and develop appropriate recommendations and management responses.

 Minimum Requirements: